phptuts/codingwithnoah/arduino-blockly/lesson-1-output/index.md

 - Make a unique pattern blinking pattern.
 - Try and use the random block in the "Math" menu to randomly decided the number for the delay.
-- Just have build and play around, build what you want. :)
+- Build and play around, do what you want. :)

 ## Quick Review